Ropes & Gray Cements Position in New York with Leading Business Restructuring Partner Gregg Galardi

 “Ropes & Gray’s global sensibility, collaborative culture and strength in the business restructuring space were key drivers in my decision to join the firm,” said Mr. Galardi.
 “I look forward to working with its talented attorneys as we build a top-tier bankruptcy and special situations practice of the highest caliber.”

 With more than 300 lawyers in New York, Ropes & Gray is one of the 20 largest law firms in the city.
-The firm has expanded its presence in New York significantly in the past year with high-profile additions including capital markets partner Michael Littenberg in early January 2016 and five lateral partners in 2015: finance partner Joanne De Silva, mergers & acquisitions partner John Sorkin, and business & securities litigation partners David Hennes and Gregg Weiner.
+The firm has expanded its presence in New York significantly in the past year with high-profile additions including capital markets partner Michael Littenberg in early January 2016 and five lateral partners in 2015: finance partner Joanne De Silva, mergers & acquisitions and private equity partner John Sorkin, and business & securities litigation partners David Hennes and Gregg Weiner.

 “We are so pleased Gregg has joined us in New York,” said Keith Wofford, co-managing partner of the New York office and a partner in the business restructuring practice.
 “We’ve had tremendous success of late attracting top-tier talent to the firm to serve our clients in this dynamic and demanding market.
 They expect the best from us, and Gregg is one of the best restructuring lawyers there is.”